-Staying warm and snug as you try to occupy the kids.
-We’ve put together a handy list of things you need to do to get your house ready before that first snow storm hits.
-So, sit down with a cup of hot chocolate, and check it out!
+Staying warm and snug is important as you try to occupy the kids.
+We’ve put together a handy list of things you need to do to get your house ready before that first snowstorm hits.

 For quick and easy window winter-proofing, apply bubble wrap to your windows using only water.
 The bubble side should be in toward the windows.

 Make snow shoveling easier (yes, really!) by spraying it with cooking spray or rubbing it with paraffin wax before use.
 I know, it sounds a little crazy, but it really works!

 Get more out of your radiator by putting a reflective sheet behind it.
 It reflects heat back into the room and reduces heat loss.